EdinburghMeaningSciences/modals_database/README.md

 - `syntactically negated`: if the form contains syntactic negation, and if so whether the negation is syntactically higher or lower than the element.

-[^2]: Qingxia Guo, Nathaniel Imel, Shane Steinert-Threlkeld, "A Database for Modal Semantic Typology", _Proceedings of the 4th Workshop on Computational Typology and Multilingual NLP (SIGTYP 2022)_, pp 42-51.
+[^2]: Guo, Qingxia, Nathaniel Imel, Shane Steinert-Threlkeld.
+2022.
+"A Database for Modal Semantic Typology", _Proceedings of the 4th Workshop on Computational Typology and Multilingual NLP (SIGTYP 2022)_, pp 42-51.

 ## How to cite the data